 GALA

-Sum types, pattern matching, and Option types that Go is missing — compiled to native Go binaries
+Sum types, pattern matching, default parameters, and zero-reflection JSON that Go is missing — compiled to native Go binaries

 Try in Playground View on GitHub